 Ultimately the diagnosis of insulinoma in dogs is made by surgical biopsy but clearly vets need to be confident of what they would find in order to undertake this procedure.
 Oddly, insulinoma in dogs is diagnosed much more frequently in the Summer; only 11% of insulinoma cases treated by Davies Veterinary Specialists over the course of a 5 year period were diagnosed between the beginning of October and the end of April!

-Dogs with insulinoma are treated according to how much of a problem they have.
+Dogs with insulinoma are treated according to how much of a problem they have, using specialist veterinary oncology.
 With cases that have an apparently solitary lump in the pancreas, surgery can be performed.
 Patients can also have spread to the lymph nodes or the liver; in these cases surgery is unlikely to have a beneficial effect and so medical management is instituted.

 Life expectancy following a diagnosis of insulinoma in dogs is related to how much of a problem the patient has and the development of post-operative complications.
 Patients that are amenable to surgery undergo partial pancreatectomy.
 Patients who are not good surgical candidates receive medical therapy, initially solely with prednisolone.